siraben/zkeme80/docs/precompiled-bootstrap.md

 normal Flash mapping and continues into `QUIT`, so an ordinary build with an erased page `06` follows the source-only path.

-The measured image stores a 4,789-byte dictionary plus the 160-byte header.
-A traced image boot reaches `MENU-DEMO` in 563,249 Z80 instructions;
+The measured image stores a 4,656-byte dictionary plus the 160-byte header.
-the optimized text path reaches it in 7,274,904 instructions, so the optional path removes roughly 92% of bootstrap instructions.
-Both paths pass the 265/265 on-device suite and return to the menu.
+The smoke test verifies that the loader reconstructs the captured dictionary byte for byte.
+Both boot paths pass the 286/286 on-device suite and return to the menu.